 - A treatise collection focused on federal labor laws and related fields such as immigration, bankruptcy and trust law.

-- Administrative decisions by various labor organizations both inside and outside the DOL.
+- Administrative decisions by various labor organizations both inside and outside the Department of Labor.
 These include ARB, BRB, ALJ, OSHRC, and EEOC.

 - Congressional Information Service's complete Congressional publications, which includes committee prints, hearings, reports and executive documents from 1984 to 2003 (microfiche).

 - Legislative histories relating to the subject area of labor including the Black Lung Benefits Act (BLBA), the Longshore and Harbor Workers' Compensation Act (LHWCA), the Fair Labor Standards Act (FLSA), and the Employee Retirement Income Security Act (ERISA).

 - Bound set of the Federal Register (August 1977-present) with older editions available on microfiche.

 Q: What if the material is not available in print?

 A: The library maintains a collection of microfilm, providing access to hard to find items.
 This collection includes: